Pierre-Gilles/lagom/_posts/2018-10-07-my-first-month-as-a-digital-nomad-in-bali.md

 ## Holidays

-I started Bali by 10 days of holidays with my friends.
+I started this trip by 10 days of holidays with my friends.

 We landed in Jakarta, the capital of Indonesia, which is located on Java Island.